Pietrasanta, Italy: The Ultimate Destination for Art Lovers Seeking Classic and Modern Works

-• Bozzetti Museum and Sketches Museum
+• The Bozzetti Museum and the Museum of Sketches

 Restaurants in Pietrasanta, Italy

-Historic buildings in the centre of Pietrasanta
+Historic Landmarks in the Heart of Pietrasanta

 The Cathedral of San Martino